 - 2 Endurance Matches

 - 3 Unused Graphics

 - 4 Missing Tiles

 - 6 Oddities

-The game has about 12 actual characters but the last 4 are obviously inaccessible.
-This is due to the fact that Kart Fighter was built off of Mortal Kombat II which in turn, was built off of Master Fighter VI'.
-Master Fighter VI' had a roster of twelve characters (not including duplicates).
+The game has about 12 actual characters, but the last 4 are obviously inaccessible.
+This is due to the fact that Kart Fighter was built off of Mortal Kombat II which in turn was built off of Master Fighter VI'.
+Master Fighter VI' had a roster of 12 characters (not including duplicates).
 While some of the data for the last four appears to be tampered with, it was never removed and contains some minor references to the previously-mentioned game.
-These can be accessed either through changing addresses 00B0 for player 1 and 00B1 for player 2.
-Alternatively, before a match starts you can change change 007B for player 1 and 007C for player 2.
+These can be accessed either through changing addresses 00B0 for Player 1 and 00B1 for Player 2.
+Alternatively, before a match starts you can change 007B for Player 1 and 007C for Player 2.
 The latter method will load the proper palette and stage for the match.
 You can also access alternate palettes this way by taking the original value and adding 0C to it.

 Shares the same value as Shang Tsung in Hummer Team's Mortal Kombat II.
 Like Shang Tsung, his only move in the game is a fireball (Down, Forward, A) which appears as a mess of two tiles; the same length as Shang Tsung's fireball.
 However, he does not have the ability to transform and as seen above, only uses Mario's sprites.
 His first player palette seems to be based off of Toad's second player palette.
 Using the second address in the second method starts the match on Yoshi's stage.

 Values: 09, 0A, 0B